junzhejiang1234/Cubic_IJCAI/README.md

 # Cubic : Why Regression?
 Predicting Index Price with Stock Component Fusion and Binary Encoding Classification
 This repo provides the code for reproducing the stock index prediction in the IJCAI'25 submission

-Overview of the Relaver framework
+Overview of the Cubic framework
 ![overview](overview.png)

 ### Dependencies